golfingtrex/SimpleExpenseTracker/README.md

 ## Description
 A simple expense tracker/budgeting desktop application using a modern Dashboard-style UI in WPF.

+**UPDATE** - this changed from a build-it-myself budget/expense app to a follow-along social media dashboard mockup from a YouTube video.
+Credit goes to https://github.com/alihaider11/Social-Blade-Dashboard-C-WPF

 ## Purpose
 To expose myself to the burden of designing and implementing a desktop application with a modern look, feel and feature set in WPF.